tradle/mycloud/README.md

 ```

 If `gen:localresources` fails, you may need to first run `npm run package` to generate the cloudformation files which `gen:localresources` to generate local resources.

+### Scripts

+#### npm run reset:local

+delete and recreate up local resources (tables, buckets, etc)

+#### npm run deploy:safe

+lint, run tests, and only then deploy

+#### npm run test:e2e

+run an end-to-end simulated interaction between a bot, customer, and employee.
+This is useful for later exploration of the data created in graphql (`npm run test:graphqlserver`)

+#### npm run test:graphqlserver

+start up two UIs for browsing local data:
+- a DynamoDB Admin interface
+- GraphiQL